maryam-maghsoudi/Relating-vocalized-mimed-imagined-speech-sEEG/README.md

 # Relating-vocalized-mimed-imagined-speech-sEEG
 Relating neural representations of vocalized, mimed, and imagined speech using an sEEG dataset of Mandarin Chinese

-# Relating-vocalized-mimed-imagined-speech-sEEG
-Relating neural representations of vocalized, mimed, and imagined speech using an sEEG dataset of Mandarin Chinese

 ## Overview

 This folder trains and evaluates linear (Ridge) decoders that reconstruct audio